-A California beach house is the perfect sport for a minimalist bedroom that has a spa vibe.
-Designed by Lukas Machnik, the room has sliding doors to a balcony, paired with simple white curtains.
-The shiny dark floor is a clean base for the white walls and bedding, which has a plush and welcoming look that makes you want to snuggle right in.
-The tables have a global vibe, emphasizing the zen feeling.
+A California beach house is the perfect sport for a minimalist bedroom with a spa vibe.
+Lukas Machnik designed the room with sliding doors to the balcony, paired with simple white curtains.

 Contemporary and Clean

-A little reminiscent of an artist’s loft, this minimalist bedroom in a Melbourne area home has an airy vibe with an industrial touch.
+A little reminiscent of an artist’s loft, this minimalist bedroom in a Melbourne area home has an airy feel with an industrial touch.
 The gray headboard takes up the entire floating wall and includes an inset shelf, eliminating the need for nightstands.
-The white walls contrast with the dark floor and a mirrored wall makes the entire space feel larger.
-Breezy full-length drapes cover the windows with a Parisian flair.
-The room boasts only one oversized, dramatic painting.

-Taking the concept to its extreme, this minimalist bedroom is part of a modular apartment designed by FrontOfficeTokyo.
-Sliding walls run on tracks and divide the space as necessary and to fit with the super spare environment, the bed is a simple down pallet on the floor.
-A small folding chair provides seating and is a good match with the concrete walls and exposed massive rustic wood beam.
+Taking the concept to its extreme, this minimalist bedroom is part of a modular apartment by FrontOfficeTokyo.
+Sliding walls run on tracks and divide the space as necessary and to fit with the super spare environment.

 Bleached and Beachy